GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/logging.md

 <div class="warning">

-If Spring Cloud GCP Trace is enabled, the logging module disables itself and delegates log correlation to Spring Cloud Sleuth.
+If Spring Framework on Google Cloud Trace is enabled, the logging module disables itself and delegates log correlation to Spring Cloud Sleuth.

 </div>